PointCloudLibrary/blog/blogweb/gsoc14/kdesingh/status.rst

                         :align: center

   Next post will have the details of how GRSD results are and how they differentiate the characteristics of two surfaces.
-GRSD code from the author will be integrated into the
-  PCL code base.
+GRSD code from the author will be integrated into the PCL code base.
+We also plan to categorize the pipeline into modules that fit into the PCL code base as features, surface and segmentation sections.
+These information will be posted in the next post.